 In 1991, the Locos moved their home games from the campus of Ohio State University, Lima to the field at suburban Shawnee High School.
 While this moved the team outside of the city, it actually was a great improvement to the facilities the team called home.
 As opposed to the OSU Lima field, the quality lighting of Shawnee allowed the Lima Locos to host night games for the first time.

 In 2008, the Locos worked out a long-term agreement with the City of Lima that allowed them to move the team back into the city limits to play their home games at Simmons Field.

 Like other Summer Collegiate Baseball teams, the Lima Locos are dedicated and designed to providing minor league level competition for NCAA players that wish to continue on into professional baseball.
 The Locos operate in a similar manner to a Minor League team: playing nightly in stadiums before fans, using wood bats and minor league specification equipment, and experiencing road trips between games.
 Like all other summer collegiate players, they are unpaid in order to maintain their NCAA eligibility, and live with host families in the same manner as Single A and Independent League players.

-The Lima Locos, along with the Columbus All-Americans, are one of the only two remaining teams from the original six teams of the Great Lakes Summer Collegiate League as of 2006.
+The Lima Locos are the only remaining team from the original six teams of the Great Lakes Summer Collegiate League.